 In Animation Mode you can move, rotate, or scale the Game Object in the Scene View.
 This will automatically create Animation Curves for the position, rotation, and scale properties of the Animation Clip if they didn’t already exist, and keys on those Animation Curves will automatically be created at the currently previewed frame to store the respective values you changed.

 You can also use the Inspector to modify any of the animatable properties of the Game Object.
 This too will create Animation Curves as needed, and create keys on those Animation Curves at the currently previewed frame to store your changed values.
-Properties that are not animatable are grayed out in the Inspector while in Animation Mode.

 The Animation Clip can be played back at anytime by clicking the in the Animation View.